 Passengers under the age of 14 with Italian citizenship can travel on domestic routes, if accompanied by an adult on board.
 If the adult is not one of the 2 parents, a written authorisation in which the parents declare to entrust their child to a legal guardian, signed by both parents, has to be submitted to the Master or the Purser of the vessel.
 This letter must be accompanied by the valid ID documents of both parents and, in the case of non-EU citizens, the residence permit of the parents that includes the child;

-For passengers under 14 years of age with Italian citizenship, traveling on international routes, the accompanying declaration filed with the police headquarters is required.
+For passengers under 14 years of age with Italian citizenship – unaccompanied by one of the parents – traveling on international routes, the accompanying person must request the accompanying declaration from the police headquarters.

 For further details regarding the procedure, you can contact the police headquarters of reference or consult the following link https://www.poliziadistato.it/icle/191.

 Minors over the age of 14 may be admitted on board the vessel, provided that they deliver to the Master/Purser a waiver signed by both parents, with the documents of both parents enclosed, in which they claim to take full liability for any personal and/or third party damages.
 Under no circumstances shall the Master and/or other crewmembers take over the custody, and the consequent liability of the minor on board the ship.